Best Crypto Cards in El Salvador (2026)

 Crypto Card Regulation in El Salvador

-The Digital Securities Law (Ley de Emision de Activos Digitales), approved in January 2024, created a comprehensive framework for tokenized securities, Bitcoin-backed bonds (the "Volcano Bond"), and expanded regulatory scope beyond Bitcoin to other digital assets.
-El Salvador also established a National Bitcoin Office (ONBTC) to coordinate national Bitcoin strategy and promote adoption.
+The Digital Securities Law (Ley de Emision de Activos Digitales), approved in January 2024, provides the framework for tokenized securities and Bitcoin-backed bonds.
+The National Bitcoin Office (ONBTC) coordinates national Bitcoin strategy.

-El Salvador is the world's most Bitcoin-friendly jurisdiction.
-Bitcoin is legal tender, profits are tax-exempt, the government actively purchases BTC, and the regulatory framework explicitly supports crypto activity.
-Crypto card usage is fully legal and encouraged.
+El Salvador remains one of the world's most Bitcoin-friendly jurisdictions despite the IMF-mandated rollback of legal tender status.
+BTC profits are still tax-exempt, the government continues purchasing BTC, and crypto card usage is fully legal.

 Tax Treatment of Card Rewards in El Salvador

-El Salvador offers one of the most favorable crypto tax regimes globally.
+El Salvador offers a highly favorable crypto tax regime.
 The Bitcoin Law explicitly exempts Bitcoin profits from capital gains tax.

 Bitcoin Tax Exemption